 Offline data science bootcamps borrow their name from military "bootcamps," intensive training camps designed to get new soldiers up to speed over a short period of time.
 Data science bootcamps train different skills, of course, but the idea is the same.
-You can come in with nothing and by the end of the program three months later, you’ll have the basic skills you need for data science employment.
+The idea is that if you can commit three months, by the end of the program you’ll have the basic skills you need for data science employment.

 Dataquest can work the same way, if that's what you want.

 Of course, we offer a flexible, work-at-your-own-pace approach.
-But if you approach it with the seriousness of a bootcamp and commit at least 15 to 20 hours a week to your studies, you might be able to finish our entire Data Scientist path in three months or less.
+But if you approach it with the seriousness of a bootcamp and commit at least 15 to 20 hours a week to your studies, you might be surprised by how fast you can progress!

 Traditional data science bootcamps can achieve their high training speeds because their curriculum is carefully chosen, with a focus on the skills data scientists actually need to find (and keep) jobs in the field.
 However, the need to condense everything into three months (and the need to sell students on a five-figure investment) sometimes forces bootcamps to cut corners.
 For example, one relatively common complaint is that traditional bootcamps don't cover enough SQL.
 And while SQL may not be as "sexy" as machine learning on a brochure, it's a critical skill for real-world data science work.

 Our Python path, for example, includes training in Python programming, data visualization, pandas, NumPy, data cleaning, SQL, statistics, machine learning, natural language processing, Spark, and much more.

 One of the big advantages of data science bootcamps is that they typically offer hands-on, project-focused classes that aim to get you working with data from day one.
 For a lot of learners, this approach is more effective than either the traditional university model (a professor lecturing in front of a PowerPoint) or the traditional online model (a teacher lecturing over a video of them coding).